Aliases for KIZ Gene

 GeneCards Summary for KIZ Gene

 KIZ (Kizuna Centrosomal Protein) is a Protein Coding gene.
-Diseases associated with KIZ include retinitis pigmentosa 69 and retinitis pigmentosa.
+Diseases associated with KIZ include Retinitis Pigmentosa 69 and Inherited Retinal Disorder.
 Among its related pathways are PLK1 signaling events.
-GO annotations related to this gene include protein kinase binding.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding.

 Centrosomal protein required for establishing a robust mitotic centrosome architecture that can endure the forces that converge on the centrosomes during spindle formation.
 Required for stabilizing the expanded pericentriolar material around the centriole.